 By Sanjeev Patel

 People with MS often undergo treatment programs that include both medication and some type of physical therapy.
-Many patients have found yoga to be a positive form or therapy for gaining strength, balance, coordination, flexibility and confidence.
+Many patients have found Yoga Sessions for MS to be a positive form or therapy for gaining strength, balance, coordination, flexibility and confidence.
 Since their needs are unique, MS patients might be more comfortable taking private yoga training sessions.
 Yoga instructors should tune in to the needs of the student to provide an individualized program.

 Set Goals with Your Client